hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 [final_code]: https://github.com/amitsin6h/todo-mean-app

 ---
-##About the Application
+## About the Application

-In this workshop we'll be creating todo app using MEANjs.
+In this workshop we'll be creating todo app using MEAN.js.
 This todo app will have feature like create task and once we complete our task we can delete it.

-##Let's Start:
+## Let's Start:

 Before we start to code lets us first understand few things to get our basics clear.

 **So what is MEAN ?**